Estimated reading time: 5 minutes

 Churches have long used committees to help plan and make decisions for a church.

-In Jim Collins’ book, Good to Great, he talks about using councils to help guide the organization.
+In Jim Collins’ book, Good to Great, he discusses using councils to help guide the organization.

-Church councils are made up of a group of the right people to discuss, debate, and make decisions about the administration and management of the organization.
+Church councils are made up of the right people who discuss, debate, and make decisions about the administration and management of the organization.

-People selected to serve on councils should be those with knowledge, experience, and a passion for the topic.
+People selected to serve on councils should have knowledge, experience, and a passion for the topic.

 These knowledge experts are steered by the church board and used to facilitate a decision-making process that benefits the ministry.